 Each GWLAI staff member should have an official, gold, metal, printed name tag to wear at public events and at town hall meetings.
-Email Robin Delaloye, director of communications and outreach, with your preferred first and last name to order your name tag.
+Your manager should request this through the onboarding form.
+If you do not have a name tag, email Robin Delaloye, associate dean of student success and communications, with your preferred first and last name to order your name tag.

 Each week a newsletter is emailed to all staff.
 Everyone is invited to submit brief updates on projects, new collaborations, upcoming events, staff changes and anything new or noteworthy.
 These items should be no more than 2-3 sentences and should be submitted exactly as you wish them to appear.
-Please email your submissions to Quinn Baron no later than Fridays at noon for that week's newsletter.
+Please email your submissions to Kara Schroader no later than Fridays at noon for that week's newsletter.

 If you are identified as somebody who needs to make updates or edits to the website, your manager should email [email protected] to request you be provided edit rights.
 You should also email [email protected] to schedule training with someone from the web team.
 The web team also holds workshops on editing the website, which you can always attend for a refresher.

 GW uses Kronos to keep track of employee hours for payroll.

 If you are going to be a Timekeeper, responsible for the management of employee hours in your department, complete the Time Reporting System (TRS) Access/Changes Request Form (scroll to bottom of page to header Time Reporting).
 Submit to Regina Mays for signature.

 Instructions for Time Entry and How to Review your Timecard are available on the Payroll Services website.